botpress/readme/docs/STUDIO/interface/tables.md

 > 📘 Note
 >
-> When you export a bot the tables are exported as well so there is no need to export them separately unless you want to use them in another bot.
+> When you export a bot, tables are exported as well so there is no need to export them separately unless you want to use them in another bot.